coderdude1/SpringMicroSvcDemo_AccountService/README.md

 [This is the url to see the webserver stuff](http://localhost:3333/) it includes links for demoing the microservice calls and the beans that provide various metrics and such

-#SOme spring boot stuff
+# Some spring boot stuff
 Spring enables certain default endpoings such as  /info and /health that I think can be populated with app specific stuff via a callback handler.

-#Some interesting resources
+# Some interesting resources
 [Spring Cloud Netflix Tutorial](http://cloud.spring.io/spring-cloud-netflix/spring-cloud-netflix.html) [Microservice Registraion and discovery with spring and eureka](https://spring.io/blog/2015/01/20/microservice-registration-and-discovery-with-spring-cloud-and-netflix-s-eureka)

-#Things o look into
+# Things to look into

 * Client side loadbalancing (Ribbon and others)
 * Configuration Service